Clinton-Davis/CapeTowns_Best_Bits/README.md

 ## Features

 - **Current local weather** <br>
 Current local weather using [Weather_Api](https://openweathermap.org/api) , including wind speed and directions.
-Cape Town is known to be the Cape of Storms and can have fierce wind and Weather, so having this helps the user decide to be indoor or outs.
-More details are available when clicking on the Wind Icon or Temperature. i.e., Sunrise and Sunset times / Humidity /Air Pressure if Clouds or rain is forecast.<br>
+Cape Town is known to be the Cape of Storms and can have fierce wind and weather, so having this helps the user decide to be indoor or outs.
+More details are available when clicking on the Wind Icon or Temperature. i.e., Sunrise and Sunset times / Humidity /Air Pressure / cloud cover / rain.<br>
 - **Destination Information** <br>
-Each destination is linked to the [Google Maps Api](https://cloud.google.com/maps-platform) using the google place id so that the user can get the location of the destination its local phone number (if any) and website (If any).
+Each destination is linked to the [Google Maps Api](https://cloud.google.com/maps-platform) using the Google place id so that the user can get the location of the destination its local phone number (if any) and website (if any).
 - **Users Current Location**<br>
-[HTML5](https://en.wikipedia.org/wiki/HTML) Geolocation API let the webpage get the current position of the user using a browser.
-On first use, the browers will ask the user for permission to use user location.
+[HTML5](https://en.wikipedia.org/wiki/HTML) Geolocation API lets the webpage get the current position of the user using the browser.
+On first use, the browers will ask the user for permission to use their location.
 - **Step by step instructions**<br>
-When the user 'clicks' on the 'Get Directions' button after selecting the desired destination.
-The [Google Maps Api](https://cloud.google.com/maps-platform) triggers the [HTML5](https://en.wikipedia.org/wiki/HTML) Geolocation API, which triggers the custom loading.. animation.
+When the user clicks on the 'Get Directions' button after selecting the desired destination, the [Google Maps Api](https://cloud.google.com/maps-platform) triggers the [HTML5](https://en.wikipedia.org/wiki/HTML) Geolocation API, which triggers the custom "loading.." animation.
 When the data is returned to the user, it populates the Map Information section.
 - **AutoReplay email.**<br>
 On the contact us page, there is a form for email comments or questions.